pandas-dev/pandas/doc/source/basics.rst

    match the broadcasting behavior of Panel.
 Though it would require a transition period so users can change their code...

+Series and Index also support the :func:`divmod` builtin.
+This function takes the floor division and modulo operation at the same time returning a two-tuple of the same type as the left hand side.
+For example:

+.. ipython:: python

+   s = pd.Series(np.arange(10))
+   s
+   div, rem = divmod(s, 3)
+   div
+   rem

+   idx = pd.Index(np.arange(10))
+   idx
+   div, rem = divmod(idx, 3)
+   div
+   rem

+We can also do elementwise :func:`divmod`:

+.. ipython:: python

+   div, rem = divmod(s, [2, 2, 3, 3, 4, 4, 5, 5, 6, 6])
+   div
+   rem

 Missing data / operations with fill values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~